chernolabs/NeuronalSwitch/README.md

 Directory structure
   + `data_raw` : initial raw data (you should put the count matrices downloaded from GEO here)
-  + `data_aux` : some pre-calculated intermediate files provided to alleviate processing time
+  + `data_aux` : some pre-calculated intermediate files provided to alleviate processing time (including 04_colDataDS1.Rdata and 05_colDataDS2.Rdata files with clusP and clusP2 cluster labels for the final datasets)
   + `data`     : working directory
   + `data_figs`: output figures